DavidMiserak/GoCard/README.md

 - **File-Based Storage**: All flashcards are stored as Markdown files in regular directories
 - **Git-Friendly**: Easily track changes, collaborate, and back up your knowledge base
+- **Terminal Interface**: Clean, distraction-free TUI for focused learning
 - **Markdown Support**: Full Markdown rendering with code syntax highlighting
 - **Cross-Platform**: Works on Linux, macOS, and Windows
 - **Spaced Repetition Algorithm**: Implements the SM-2 algorithm for efficient learning
 - **Code-Focused**: Special features for programming-related cards:
   - Syntax highlighting for 50+ languages
   - Side-by-side diff view for comparing code
-  - Built-in testing for executable code snippets
-- **Customizable Styling**: Themes and CSS customization options
-- **Import/Export**: Compatible with Anki packages (.apkg) and plain text formats
+- **Session Statistics**: Track your learning progress with detailed review stats

 ## Installation